pauliacomi/pyGAPS/docs/manual/isotherm.rst

 Each PointIsotherm can generate an id.
 This id is supposed to be a fingerprint of the isotherm and should be unique to each object.
-The id string is an md5 hash of the isotherm parameters (but not data!).
-The id can then be used, both internally for database storage or for identification purposes.
+The id string is an md5 hash of the isotherm unique parameters (but not other data!).
+The id is then used internally for database storage.

 The id is generated automatically every time the isotherm.iso_id is called.
 The hashlib.md5 function is used to obtain a hash of the json string.